wwwbijay/Expense-Manager-Rest-API/README.md

 ## Description

-An attempt to build expense manager api using Nest Js.
+Rest API for expense manager using Nest Js.

 ## Installation